 You can also use CleanMyMac (via the Quick Menu shown below) to get a quick overview of how much storage space are taken.
 By the way, the app does more than just that.
 You can easily use it to clean up gigabytes of system junk and unnecessary files in minutes.

 Regardless of which methods you use, these tools will help you see what’s taking up the most space and guide you towards where to start trimming down.

 How Do I Free up More Space on My MacBook?

 Now that you know what’s stealing your storage, how can you fix the problem?
 Aside from the obvious solutions like clearing the trash and downloads folder, there a few different methods you can use.

 Tip: Before using any of these methods, backup important files!
 Time Machine is the built-in app you could use and it’s free.
-You may also use an advanced backup software Get Backup Pro, which offers more powerful and convenient backup options.
-A free trial is available while the upgrade costs $19.99.
+You may also use advanced backup software Get Backup Pro, which offers more powerful and convenient backup options.

 1. Erase Duplicate or Similar Files